tmatejovicova/bootstrapping/README.md

 - PercentileMethods.R - Helper functions for percentile methods
 - PivotalMethods.R - Helper functions for pivotal methods
 - EvaluateBootstrapCI.R - Methods to evaluate the bootstrapping result

+## Note
+See report.pdf for more information, analysis and conclusions.